ververica/streaming-ledger/README.md

 * *Consistency:* The transaction brings the tables from one consistent state into another consistent state.

 * *Isolation:* Each transaction executes as if it were the only transaction operating on the tables.
-Databases know different isolation levels with different guarantees. data Artisans Streaming Ledger here offers the best class: serializability.
+Databases know different isolation levels with different guarantees.
+Ververica Streaming Ledger here offers the best class: serializability.

 * *Durability:* The changes made by a transaction are durable and are not lost.
 Durability is ensured in the same way as in other Flink applications – through persistent sources and checkpoints.
 In the asynchronous nature of stream processing, durability of a result can only be assumed after a checkpoint.